When To Trim Viburnum Bushes? Discover 10 Ideal Periods

 3. Late Winter Dormant Phase – Structural Viburnum Pruning Period

-Beginners sometimes prune viburnum bushes during late winter while plants remain dormant.
-The shrub structure becomes easier to see because foliage is minimal.
-This allows gardeners to remove old or damaged branches effectively.
+Pruning viburnum bushes during late winter while plants remain dormant allows the shrub structure to be clearly seen.
+Gardeners can remove old or damaged branches effectively.

 Structural pruning improves airflow within the shrub.
 Better circulation reduces disease risk and encourages healthier spring growth.
 However, trimming during dormancy may remove flower buds.